 This post explains how you can easily reset your Outlook password in Microsoft Office 2016 / 365 /2019.
-For simplicity, this tutorial assumes that you are using Outlook.com as your mail provider (although this process is applicable when using Yahoo, Gmail or the account provided you by your ISP).
+For simplicity, this tutorial assumes that you are using Outlook.com as your mail provider.
+That said, the process is almost fully applicable when using Yahoo, GMail or the account provided you by your internet provider ).

-We’ll start by showing how you can modify your Outlook.com settings, and then actually update your desktop edition of Outlook 365 (2019/2016).
+We’ll start by showing how you can update your Outlook.com settings, and then actually update your desktop edition of Outlook 365 (2019/2016).